DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/03 Using DxPopupService.md

 DevExtreme Popup includes a `DxPopupService` that allows you to initiate popups directly from .ts files without template code.
 The use of [services](https://angular.dev/guide/di/creating-injectable-service) that display popups is a common practice in Angular libraries.

 `DxPopupService` is imported from `'devextreme-angular/ui/popup'` and functions as a typical Angular service.
-The service has one method, `open` that takes two arguments:
+To show a Popup with `DxPopupService`, call the `open` method.
+The method takes two arguments:

 1. The Angular component class to be used as the content of the popup.
 2. The popup configuration, which includes [properties](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/') of the Popup component.